-Monarch Media P roject Accessibility Plan Project Name Yes No Accessibility Goals Does this project need to meet specific 508 standards? leeessibility could If yes, which one?
+Monarch Media P Project Accessibility Plan B No NI.
+1 Project Name D 41 Yes No Accessibility Goals Does this project need to meet specific 508 standards? \Box If yes, which one?
 (WCAG 2.0 A, AA, AAA, or other?)
 If no, it's still advisable to plan for accessibility.
 Below are our minimum recommended baselines.
-Please adjust based on your project plans. eLearning Accessibility Requirements Yes No N/A Navigation Keyboard accessibility - Navigate/interact with the keyboard alone: Link/Button - Reach with Tab, activate with Enter/Spacebar Radio button/Checkbox - Reach with Tab, activate with Spacebar (arrow key navigation within a set of radio buttons) Keyboard focus - Learners must be able to identify which item is in focus Only interactive items must receive the keyboard focus (blocks of text must not) Focus must be indicated by a visible border around links, colour change in buttons Unless new content is added to the page, the keyboard focus must not move unexpectedly Consistent navigation Buttons should be sufficiently differentiated from non-interactive content (e.g. colour/shape) • Next/Back buttons must appear in the same location, with the same appearance & label (visible and Alt) on each page

-Audio/Video Videos with speakers or narrators need to have clear audio with no background noises File sizes meet the activity's goals without restricting users' ability to download files onto computers with lower bandwidths.
+Please adjust based on your project plans. eLearning Accessibility Requirements Yes No N/A Navigation Keyboard accessibility - Navigate/interact with the keyboard alone: Link/Button - Reach with Tab, activate with Enter/Spacebar Radio button/Checkbox - Reach with Tab, activate with Spacebar (arrow key navigation within a set of radio buttons) Keyboard focus - Learners must be able to identify which item is in focus Only interactive items must receive the keyboard focus (blocks of text must not) The second of Focus must be indicated by a visible border around links, colour change in buttons Unless new content is added to the page, the keyboard focus must not move unexpectedly Consistent navigation - Buttons should be sufficiently differentiated from non-interactive content (e.g. colour/shape) Next/Back buttons must appear in the same location, with the same appearance & label (visible and Alt) on each page (Visible and Ait) on each page Audio/Video Videos with speakers or narrators need to have clear audio with no background noises File sizes meet the activity's goals without restricting users' ability to download files onto computers with lower bandwidths.
 Written transcripts given with all audio files.
-File lengths meet the activity's goals without the inclusion of unnecessary information.
-A mechanism is provided to stop, pause, mute, or adjust volume for audio that automatically plays on a page for more than 3 seconds.
+File lengths meet the activity's goals without the inclusion of unnecessary information. \Box \Box Н A mechanism is provided to stop, pause, mute, or adjust volume for audio that automatically] [ plays on a page for more than 3 seconds.
 All videos include synchronized captions.
 Images Text and images of text have a contrast ratio of at least 4.5:1.
 Image files are optimized for efficient loading.
 When possible, no animated or blinking images, text or cursors are used, which can cause seizures for some people.
-Animated images are limited to those that contribute to the learning experience by supporting the course content.
-Alt texts/long descriptions are attached to all images.
-Text provided for all links, avoiding the phrase "click here."
-Links Text descriptions given for all links.
-Text Sans serif fonts chosen for easy readability, and for dyslexic readers.
-Text and images of text have a contrast ratio of at least 4.5:1.
-Extremely bright colors are avoided as background colors.
-All text appears in a font size of at least 12 pt with preference of one font style Ц. ALL CAPS, bold and italics are used sparingly.
-Ensure content is readable, and scalable to 200%.
-Underlined words are avoided-readers often mistake them for navigation links.
+Animated images are limited to those that contribute to the learning experience by supporting the course content. ו Alt texts/long descriptions are attached to all images.
+Links Text provided for all links, avoiding the phrase "click here." \sqcup Щ Text descriptions given for all links. Ш Ш Construction of the second of Text Sans serif fonts chosen for easy readability, and for dyslexic readers. \vdash \vdash \vdash Text and images of text have a contrast ratio of at least 4.5:1. \vdash H \vdash Extremely bright colors are avoided as background colors. \square H \vdash All text appears in a font size of at least 12 pt with preference of one font style \square Н \vdash ALL CAPS, bold and italics are used sparingly. \vdash H \vdash Ensure content is readable, and scalable to 200%. \vdash H \vdash Underlined words are avoided-readers often mistake them for navigation links.
+1 1 1 1 1